samthemogul/bitlite/README.md

 ## Features

 - **Wi-Fi Scanning and Connection**: Automatically scans for available Wi-Fi networks and allows users to connect to a selected network.
-- **Decentralized Messaging**: Uses the BitTorrent protocol to send messages directly between devices without a central server.
+- **Decentralized Messaging**: Uses a BitTorrent-like protocol to send messages directly between devices without a central server.
 - **WebSocket Communication**: Enables real-time message exchange between devices using WebSocket technology.

-- **Cross-Platform Support**: Built with C++ and Node.js for compatibility across multiple platforms.
+## Upcoming Integration

+1. Expand support to include Windows, Debian, Fedora, Android, and iOS devices.
+2. Implement Wi-Fi Direct with a multi-hop mechanism to enable devices to chat over longer distances without requiring a traditional Access Point or hotspot.
+3. Extend the BitTorrent-like protocol to support file sharing between devices.

 ## Project Structure